mosesestrada/textreveal/README.md

 <p align="center">

 <br />
-Your first step is to insert any image you'd like, and make it fully expands the screen.
+Your first step is to insert any image you'd like, and make it fully expand the screen.
 Use the arrows or crop tool to make sure your image fits the entire slide.

  <br/>
 <img src="https://i.imgur.com/1JyBggx.jpg" height="80%" width="80%" alt="textreveal"/>